mishaevtikhiev/evtikhiev.github.io/_pages/database.md

 The Chinese language is my biggest hobby.
 While I am studying it in general too (passed the HSK 3 level and plan to pass HSK 4/5 soon), I enjoy learning and compiling facts about even more.
 Specifically, I love everything that has to do with the Chinese writing system, including learning the characters, studying their history, and practicing calligraphy.
+The "discrete" nature of the Chinese language appeals to my love of statistics, because without grammatical forms and with a fixed set of used characters, everything in Chinese can be counted and analyzed.

 My biggest project in regard to the Chinese language is <b><a href="https://docs.google.com/spreadsheets/d/1SxoqHYYJOBF0TBHHkFJfwIR6RuQzfbr5c4wXn8cR54M/edit#gid=793622246">the Chinese language database (中文数据库)</a></b>.
 The database consists of two large parts: one is dedicated to the characters in general and can be of interest to anyone, and the second one is dedicated to my own progress in learning the language and can help those who want to start learning it.

-<h3>General information</h3>
+<h2>General information</h2>

 The first part contains extensive lists of Chinese characters and statistics for them.
 There are a total of four lists: